vizor-games/InfraworldRuntime/README.md

 ##### Building gRPC support

 At the first step, you need to build gRPC runtime libraries.
-Just run `Setup.sh` for Linux, `Setup.bat` for Windows or `Setup.command` for macOS (please don't use `Setup.sh` on macOS, because these build pipelines are completely different!).
+Just run `Setup.sh` for Linux, `Setup.bat` for Windows or `Setup.command` for macOS (please don't use `Setup.sh` on macOS, because Linux and macOS build pipelines are completely different!).
 OR you may want to use our sweet [pre-compiled binaries](../../releases) to avoid manual building and save our planet from carbon emission disaster!
 The runtime uses gRPC branch `v1.15.x`.

 * For Windows, we recommend you to use [chocolatey](https://chocolatey.org) to install packages into your system.
 **Note** that you do need all these programs in your system's `PATH` ([See how to edit PATH on Windows](https://www.computerhope.com/issues/ch000549.htm)):